 - maths and writing resources.

 Electrical skills are highly sought after.
-There are strong employment prospects for electricians – for salary and other job information, see the government job-data site, Job Outlook.
+There are strong employment prospects for electricians – for salary and other job information, see the government job-data site, Labour Market Insights.

 This Certificate III in Electrotechnology Electrician UEE30820 can lead to a career as a domestic, commercial or industrial electrician.
 You could find employment across several industries, including manufacturing, construction and mining.
 You could work in-house for a large or small company, as an external consultant or as a self-employed tradesperson.